holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_digital_representation/06_hex_in_practice/lesson_plan.md

     - Give examples of how encode binary nibbles to hit hex digits
     - Homework is to get above 9+ in a row in flippy bit game
         - Take screenshot
-    - Top score gets candybar of their choice
+    - Top score gets candy bar of their choice
 - Start homework if there's time

  ### Homework